pangeo-fish/pangeo-fish/publication/paper.md

 The transition matrix between the hidden states is modelled by a Brownian motion parametrized by $\sigma$.
 As such, fitting the geolocation model for a tag's records aims to determine the value of $\sigma$ that maximizes the likelihood of the state sequence (i.e., the fish's trajectory) given the observations.
-The optimal likelihood value reflects the level of residual inconsistency between the observed (recorded) and reference data.
+The optimal likelihood value reflects the level of residual inconsistency between the tag observed (recorded) and reference data.

 # Key Features of pangeo-fish